By Tommy Hough

-Even in Palin's native Alaska, in the city where she opted to be inaugurated over the state capital Juneau, the local Fairbanks Daily News-Miner published a staff editorial saying Palin "is not ready for the top job."
+Even in Fairbanks, in Palin's native Alaska, the local Fairbanks Daily News-Miner published a staff editorial saying Palin "is not ready for the top job."

-Two friends of mine who are both political moderates were waiting to see who McCain picked for his running mate.
-Both are now happily voting for Obama, but one of them is particularly angry and feels betrayed at what he sees as the purely political machinations behind what was an important decision for McCain.
-As a Hillary supporter and then a McCain supporter, he feels his intelligence has been insulted.
+Two friends who are self-identifying political moderates were waiting to see who McCain picked for his running mate.
+Both are now happy to vote for Obama, though one of them feels particularly betrayed at the political machinations behind what was an important decision for McCain.
+As a Hillary supporter, and then a McCain supporter, he feels his intelligence has been insulted.
 He thought he was backing the 2000 version of John McCain.
 But the real John McCain wants to be president too much, and will clearly say or do whatever he needs in order to get there, with the help of a former Karl Rove lieutenant leading him by the nose.

 McCain's "tried and true" judgment?
 Either way it's disturbing.
 If he picked Gov. Palin, what does that say for his judgment?
-If the party chose Palin for McCain, what else are they going to put on McCain's plate, or in his mouth?
-As my friend has repeatedly noted, he's a long way from the John McCain of 2000.
-The Economist said it best this week, with "We want the old McCain back."
+If the party chose Palin for McCain, what else are they going to force onto McCain's plate?
+As my friend has repeatedly noted, he's a long way from the "straight shooter" John McCain of 2000.
+The Economist said it best this week with "we want the old McCain back."